AmirrezaM21/Proxy_toggle_Win/README.md

 # Proxy_toggle_Win
-A simple batch script using a desktop shortcut to toggle proxy settings on/off.
+A simple batch script using a desktop shortcut to toggle windows proxy settings on/off.

 Setup:
 1. Download "proxy_toggle.bat" and the Icons.